foretheta/whatsup/README.md

 ## Purpose

-This is a simple serverless up/down monitor that runs every 5 minutes and sends you an alert you in Slack if your website is down (or goes from down->up).
+This is a simple serverless up/down monitor that runs every 5 minutes and sends you an alert in Slack if your website is down (or goes from down->up).

 I wanted to see if I could use AWS SSM Parameter Store as a free key-value DB.
 Nothing as brazen as [@QuinnyPig's route53 database](https://twitter.com/QuinnyPig/status/1120653859561459712), but still interesting: